-Assisted Arrival
+Assisted Arrival & Screening Procedures

-- Assisted Arrival for all Communities will be from 8:45 to 9:10. - Staff members will wear gloves and mask.
+- Parents will be provided a list of COVID-19 symptoms and are instructed to conduct a daily health screening before leaving the house.
+Children must be kept home if the child is feeling ill or has symptoms of COVID-19, even if the symptoms are mild, and to get their child tested for SARS-COV2. - Note: If a student or staff member has chronic allergic or asthmatic symptoms (e.g., cough or runny nose), then a change in their symptoms from baseline would be considered a positive symptom. - Assisted Arrival for all communities will be from 8:45 to 9:10. - Staff members will wear gloves, face shield and mask.
 He/she will change gloves or disinfect if arrival is not contactless. - Walk-up arrivals must wait on the sidewalk off property by the stop sign or social distance sign until a staff member indicates the child can approach. - Parents must wear a face mask during assisted arrival. - The same parent or designated person should drop off and pick up the child each day to the extent possible. - Each child must have a Health Screening completed and logged by parent/caregiver prior to leaving the car that morning. - Please place cinch bag or basket with items go on the floorboard of the car below the seat. - Drive your vehicle parallel to the curb, pulling in as close as you can get. - Stop at the designated arrival/departure area for your community.
 There will be several stopping points to maximize separation.
 Don't worry- we'll help you know where to stop! - Staff will walk to your car to greet your child.
 We ask that your child remain seated with his seatbelt on. - A staff member will show you a QR code for the day.
 Without touching the code, please scan it using your phone or another device and fill out the sign-in form and screening questions. - If you mark yes to any screening question, please also tell the staff member verbally.
 We cannot allow your child entry in this case. - A staff member will take your child's temperature using a contactless thermometer prior to your child leaving the vehicle and give you a code to enter into the sign-in form. - If your child has a temperature of over 100.0°F, the staff member will verify the temperature with another thermometer. - A child with a temperature of over 100.0°F will not be admitted.
-The code given will indicate the child's temperature was over 100.0°F, but we will not record the temperature. - If your child's temperature is under 100.0°F, the code given will indicate this and you can submit the form.
+The code given will indicate the child's temperature was over 100.0°F, but we will not record the temperature.

+- If your child's temperature is under 100.0°F, the code given will indicate this and you can submit the form.
 At this point, your child is signed in. - Your child will be invited to unbuckle the seat belt or be assisted as needed. - As soon as your car door closes and your child is safely away from the car, you may pull up to await your turn to enter traffic and proceed toward El Camino (for CH) or turn right towards Palm (for Elementary).
-Please do not turn left from our Elementary driveway.

-• If you do not have a device to use the contactless sign-in, paper and pen will be used and disinfected after each use.
+Please do not turn left from our Elementary driveway. - If you do not have a device to use the contactless sign-in, paper and pen will be used and disinfected after each use.
 If you can use your own pen, we appreciate that.